Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: NUMERICAL VALIDATION

-This section numerically validates our lag operator framework.
+This section provides numerical validation of our lag-operator framework.
 We confirm our theoretical claims by demonstrating both matrix equivalence and accurate signal reconstruction against the HiPPO-LegS system.
 While this study serves as a proof of concept, broader benchmarking is deferred to future work.